A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Near the village of Chadlington in Oxfordshire, about two miles from Chipping Norton, in the Cotswolds Area of Outstanding Natural Beauty.
 The farm covers roughly 395 hectares (about 977 acres) at approximately 51.913°N, 1.540°W.

-About 395 ha, of which 385 ha (97%) is cultivable and a single flat zone covers 362.8 ha.
-Buildability scores 100/100 — a 3.6 million m² flat, well-drained area at 0% approach grade.
-Terrain is no constraint; the real limit is planning, since the farm sits in the Cotswolds AONB, which this terrain analysis does not assess.
+About 395 ha, of which 385.5 ha (97%) is cultivable and a single buildable zone covers 362.8 ha: roughly 92% of the whole farm.
+Terrain & Building scores 91/100, Exceptional: a 3.6 million m² buildable, well-drained area with a maximum approach grade under 1%.
+99 is the ceiling of our scale: no remote measurement earns a perfect score.
+The irony is deliberate: Britain's most famous planning battleground has terrain that was never the obstacle.
+The real limit is planning, since the farm sits in the Cotswolds AONB, which this terrain analysis does not assess.

 Cool-temperate crops: apples, pears, plums, cherries, soft fruit, brassicas, root crops, cool-season grains and pasture.
-The site has 325 frost-free days, 887 growing degree days, 60% south/southwest aspect, and excellent clay-loam soil (pH 6.7).
-The cool climate rules out heat-demanding crops like grain maize, citrus, or olives at commercial yield.
+The site has 325 frost-free days, 887 growing degree days, and 60.4% of the parcel sun-facing at 3 kWh/m²/day.
+The modest heat budget rules out heat-demanding crops like grain maize, citrus, or olives at commercial yield.
+This dossier doesn't read soil at parcel scale: dig soil pits before committing to a cropping plan.

-It's an independent ReadMyLand analysis of a publicly-known location, made from 2 m Environment Agency LiDAR, satellite imagery, and a decade of climate reanalysis — no site visit, no inside knowledge.
-ReadMyLand is not affiliated with Diddly Squat Farm, Clarkson's Farm, or Amazon, and does not assess soil chemistry, legal constraints, or planning permission.
+It's an independent ReadMyLand analysis of a publicly-known location, made from a 2 m national elevation model (GB), national orthophotography at 74 cm, EU JRC fire data, and a decade of NASA POWER climate reanalysis: no site visit, no inside knowledge.
+ReadMyLand is not affiliated with Diddly Squat Farm, Clarkson's Farm, or Amazon, and does not assess soil chemistry, easements or rights of way, covenants and association rules, utility connection fees, water rights, or planning permission.
+The Water score reads rainfall, catchment and surface storage — not groundwater, so it says nothing about whether a well here will hit water.

 Sources & limits